 The NEW YEAR is around the corner and I am here with the last recipe of the 2021 which is also the last batch of cookies I made.
 I must say these Nutty Blossom Cookies turned out truly delicious and everybody loves them.
 I am always looking for new recipes with nuts, because my family, especially my older daughter is a nut lover!

-The classic Blossom Cookies are actulay made with peanut butter and Hershey’s kiss.
-So if you proffer peanut butter, you can use it instead of almond butter.
-You can also use Lily’s vegan sugar free dark chocolate chips.
-However, making your own Wholesome Nuttela kisses worth the trouble.
+The classic Blossom Cookies are actually made with peanut butter and Hershey’s Kisses.
+So if you prefer peanut butter, you can use it instead of almond butter.
+You can also use Lily’s vegan sugar-free dark chocolate chips.
+However, making your own Wholesome Nuttela kisses is worth the trouble.
 By the way, I misspelled Nuttela intentionally, in case you are wondering.